 The numbers mentioned below will give you a starting point for consideration, but the cost of a kitchen remodel can change dramatically depending on several factors, including the size of the space and your anticipated scope of work.

-For a minor remodel of a smaller, 200-square-foot kitchen that is functional but dated, you should budget about $20,000 to $25,000.
-At this level, you can reface your cabinetry—while keeping the cabinet boxes in place if they are structurally sound—and install new hardware.
+For a minor remodel of a smaller, 200-square-foot kitchen that is functional but dated, you should budget about $40,000 to $60,000.
+At this level, you can paint your current cabinets or reface your cabinetry—while keeping the cabinet boxes in place if they are structurally sound—and install new hardware.
 The cost also covers replacing your refrigerator and cooktop/oven range with newer, energy efficient models and installing a new countertop and mid-priced sink and faucet.
 The floor and walls are also refreshed.
 In this price range, your project will include mostly midrange-level materials and appliances, but the estimated ROI is about 76%.
 If you choose more high-end appliances with special features or start rearranging your layout, you can expect an increase in your price.

 If your kitchen needs more extensive work, such as replacing all the cabinetry and adding an island, the cost for a remodel is between $60,000 to $70,000, on average.
 If you make minor structural changes, such as rearranging the location of your major kitchen components, adding a new window and/or running new pipes for plumbing, the cost may increase to $70,000 to $90,000.
 At this level of remodeling, you can choose semi-custom wood cabinets along with a standard sink, resilient flooring and durable countertops.
 The cost also covers replacing your dishwasher, oven/cooktop and vented range hood with energy efficient options and adding a garbage disposal, built-in microwave and custom lighting.
 Finish off the project with a fresh coat of paint and new trim.
 A major kitchen remodel has an average ROI of 59% in potential resale value.